 Figure 14.
-Comparison between rice areas obtained from the MapBiomas Collection 8 and data provided by the Levantamento Sistemático da Produção Agrícola - IBGE (1986-2020).
+Comparison between rice areas obtained from the MapBiomas Collection 9 and data provided by the Embrapa Arroz e Feijão (1986-2022) and Conab.

-4 Irrigated agriculture in semi-arid region
+4 Irrigated agriculture in the semi-arid region

-In Collection 8, a notable improvement in the approach employed for classifying the 'Other irrigation systems' class is worth mentioning.
+In Collection 9, a notable improvement in the approach employed for classifying the 'Other irrigation systems' class is worth mentioning.
 The methodology maintains its foundation in pixel-by-pixel mapping through the utilization of the Random Forest algorithm.
-However, within Collection 8, a novel reference map of irrigated agriculture in the semiarid region was acquired in collaboration with the National Water Agency (ANA).
-Additionally, it was also obtained from ANA, a regular grid, demarcating regions within the semiarid region where occurrences of irrigated crops are prevalent.
-These augmentations to the methodology serve to enhance the accuracy and precision of the mapping process for the 'Other irrigation systems' class.
-Figure 15 presents the flowchart of the methodology for 'Other irrigation systems' classification.
+However, in the Collection 9, a novel reference map of irrigated agriculture in the semiarid region was acquired in collaboration with the National Water Agency (ANA).
+Additionally, a regular grid was obtained from ANA, demarcating regions within the semiarid region where occurrences of irrigated crops are prevalent.
+These improvements to the methodology serve to enhance the accuracy and precision of the mapping process for the 'Other irrigation systems' class.
+Figure 15 presents the flowchart of the methodology for 'Other irrigation systems' classification